 The most important part of any budget is to stick to it.
 You can’t realize the value of a budget if you don’t abide by its rules.

 An easy way to stick to a budget is to separate your money the moment you earn it.
 Once you receive your paycheque, use it to immediately pay your needs (the 50% portion of your income) and your savings (the 20% of your income).
 What’s left is for your wants, but of course you don’t have to spend it all.

 Let’s say your household of four earns $5,000 each month.
 According to the 50/30/20 rule, you can only spend $2,500 on your monthly needs and $1,500 on your wants.
 Use the remaining $1,000 each month to pay down debt or save.

-This means that a $2,000 rate or mortgage payment isn’t affordable, especially if you have to pay for other needs, like a car note, insurance premiums, and utility and cell phone bills.
+This means that a $2,000 rent or mortgage payment isn’t affordable, especially if you have to pay for other needs, like your car, utility and cell phone bills.
 Oh, and your family probably wants to eat each month!

 If your needs exceed 50% of your income, it’s fine to shift some of the cash from your wants column, but only temporarily.
 Take steps to reduce your needs to fit into the 50% category.
-You might relocate to a less expensive living situation, shop for more affordable insurance, or transfer credit card debt to 0% interest cards.
+You might relocate to a less expensive living situation, get a car that uses less fuel, or transfer credit card debt to 0% interest cards.